Would you rather listen instead?

 Sugar is in EVERYTHING.
 I want you to take a minute to really think about what you’ve eaten – just so far – today.
 From the time we wake up to the time we go to bed, sugar is a staple in the Standard American Diet.
 For more information on a healthier lifestyle, I highly suggest reading The Daniel Plan: 40 Days to a Healthier Life.

-Screen are EVERYWHERE.
+Screens are EVERYWHERE.
 I am of the generation who remembers a time without the internet.
 We had a house phone.
 There was no such thing as an iPad.

 Now think about your kids’ existence…the computer is like a refrigerator.
 They are not impressed by it.
 It’s just another piece of furniture around the house.

 For this reason, it takes a conscious effort to set it apart from the norm and create a boundary.
 Why do we need a boundary?
 Here’s my short answer – we were created for relationship.
 With people…not things.
-For more information on the effect screens are having on our brains, I highly suggest reading Reset Your Child’s Brain: A Four-Week Plan to End Meltdowns, Raise Grades, and Boost Social Skills by Reversing the Effects of Electronic Screen-Time.
+For more information on the effect that screens are having on our brains, I highly suggest reading Reset Your Child’s Brain: A Four-Week Plan to End Meltdowns, Raise Grades, and Boost Social Skills by Reversing the Effects of Electronic Screen-Time.

 It was not as bad and worse than I thought in the same breath.